guettli/programming-guidelines/README.md

 ### Self-Service instead of Communication

 Setting up a simple workflow (maybe inside a chat tool) is easy.
-For example: the sales person wants a new demo system for a potential customer.
+For example, the salesperson wants a new demo system for a potential customer.
 He writes a message into a special chat channel and someone with more technical background creates the demo system.
 Fine, isn't it?

-Yes, this chat based workflow is doable and it is better than direct messages to individuals.
+Yes, this chat-based workflow is doable and it is better than direct messages to individuals.

 Nevertheless **self-service** is better.
-Wouldn't it be great if setting up a new demo system is simple and can be done by a sales person who has no deep technical knowledge?
+Wouldn't it be great if setting up a new demo system is simple and can be done by a salesperson who has no deep technical knowledge?

 Communication is important, but daily tasks should get automated so that the one who wants something can help himself.